Anthony Montague Browne: Personal life

 Montague Browne married twice.
 His first marriage, in 1950 (dissolved 1970), took place in Cheltenham and was to Noel "Nonie" Arnold-Wallinger.
 He had one daughter from his first marriage.
 He married secondly, towards the end of 1970 in Wandsworth, Shelagh Macklin (née Mulligan), the former wife of racing driver Lance Macklin.

-While working for Churchill, Montague Browne had an affair with Jane Gillian Portal (born 1929), one of Churchill's personal secretaries, from 1949 until her marriage to Gavin Welby on 4 April 1955.
-(Jane Portal later married Charles Williams.)
-In 2016, DNA tests showed he was the biological father of her son, Justin Welby, the Archbishop of Canterbury, who was born on 6 January 1956.
+While working for Churchill, Montague Browne had an affair with Jane Gillian Portal (1929−2023), one of Churchill's personal secretaries, from 1949 until her marriage to Gavin Welby on 4 April 1955 (Jane Portal later married Charles Williams).
+In 2016, DNA tests showed he was the biological father of her son, Justin Welby, the former Archbishop of Canterbury, who was born on 6 January 1956.

 Montague Browne died at his home in Bucklebury, West Berkshire, on 1 April 2013.
 A memorial service was held on 25 June 2013 at St Clement Danes Church on the Strand, London.

 Ancestry

 Montague Browne and Portal were 9th cousins once removed, both descending from John Erskine, Earl of Mar (1558–1634): Sir Anthony, by his second wife, Lady Mary Stewart (daughter of Esmé Stewart, 1st Duke of Lennox), and Jane, by his first wife, Anne Drummond.

-They were also 11th cousins twice removed, by their shared descent from James V of Scotland: Sir Anthony by his mistress, Euphemia Elphinstone, and Jane by his second wife, Mary of Guise.
+They were also 11th cousins twice removed, by their shared descent from James V of Scotland: Sir Anthony by the king's mistress, Euphemia Elphinstone, and Jane by his second wife, Mary of Guise.

+In a personal statement released by Justin Welby in 2024 it was revealed that Montague Browne's great-great-grandfather, Sir James Fergusson, 4th Baronet (1765−1838), owned slaves on his plantation in Jamaica and received compensation from the British Government in 1837 following the abolition of slavery.